axlemn/plot-.xyz/README.md

 Description
 ===========
 monitors a directory for changes to or new .xyz files and then runs various processing tools on them.
-A timestamps file (default: timestamps.txt) is created once at the beginning of each session.

 Installation
 ===========